 Contact our law firm for a free lawsuit evaluation.
-We are currently representing several people sickened in a number of outbreaks and have filed lawsuits against Pizza Ranch, Chipotle and Costco.
+We are currently representing several people sickened in a number of outbreaks and have filed lawsuits against a number of companies, including Chipotle, Costco and others.
 We are not paid unless you win.

 Our law firm filed a lawsuit against Carbòn Live Fire Mexican Grill in Chicago on behalf of a woman who contracted E. coli food poisoning in an outbreak that has sickened at least 65 people.
 At least 20 of those patients were hospitalized because their illness was so severe.